featherbear/UNSW-COMP6441/blog/__hugo/content/post/job-application/something_awesome.md

 Ultimately, I am quite pleased with what I have achieved in this project.

 * I was able to write a piece of software that I can futher extend in the future.
+* I was able to learn about NAT Holepunching, and other methods of establishing P2P connections.
 * I was able to learn new technologies (Electron, Vue.js)
 * I was able to perform a quite in-depth research about [Virus Behaviour](../../something-awesome-research-virus-behaviour)